nZEDb/nZEDb/resources/db/README.txt

 4. Make sure the 'sqlpatch' setting in the settings is changed in BOTH data files.
 ALTER in the patch file is no longer needed.

-5. MySQL and PostgreSQL have different syntax, DO NOT COPY MySQL patches into the PostgreSQL folder, look up the syntax first.

-6. For MySQL 5.6+ Users that have converted releasesearch to InnoDB, please consider importing the new innodb_5.6_stopword_tbl.sql file into your main mysql database.
+5. For MySQL 5.6+ Users that have converted releasesearch to InnoDB, please consider importing the new innodb_5.6_stopword_tbl.sql file into your main mysql database.
 It will vastly improve the search results by making it more MyISAM similar in BOOLEAN MODE.
 Instructions are in the .sql file.